mosra/m.css/doc/css/page-layout.rst

 The cover image always spans the whole screen width and goes also under the top navbar.
-In order to make the navbar aware of the image, put a :css:`.m-navbar-landing` CSS class on the :html:`<nav>` element --- this makes navbar dimmer with transparent background and hides the brand link on the left (with the assumption that the landing page includes a bigger version of it).
+In order to make the navbar aware of the image, put a :css:`.m-navbar-landing` CSS class on the :html:`<nav>` element --- this makes navbar dimmer with transparent background.
+Usually the brand link on the left is superfluous as the landing page repeats it in a more prominent place, to hide it put a :css:`.m-navbar-brand-hidden` on the :css:`#m-navbar-brand` element.
 While the landing page is designed to catch attention of new users, it shouldn't prevent regular visitors from navigating the website --- because of that the top navbar is not hidden completely and hovering it will make it more visible.
 This works